Tendonitis

-The term tendonitis comes up in conversation from time to time, but not everyone understands exactly what it is.
-Tendonitis is the inflammation of tendons and is often the result of a sudden injury.
-When speaking of this disorder, it is usually connected with the body part affected.
-For instance, if you have tendonitis in the shoulder it is referred to as shoulder tendonitis.
+The term tendonitis comes up in conversation from time to time, but not everyone understands exactly what it means.
+Tendonitis is the inflammation of a tendon and is often caused by a sudden injury or overuse.
+This condition is usually identified by the part of the body it affects.
+For example, tendonitis in the shoulder is commonly referred to as shoulder tendonitis.

-Causes
+Causes of Tendonitis

 It is generally easy to diagnose tendonitis when it occurs and it is the result of repeated movements that put strain on tendons.
 This strain causes the tendons to become inflamed and that is what causes the pain.

-Symptoms
+Symptoms of Tendonitis

 Pain is typically felt during movement, but it is also present during times when the tendons are at rest.
 At times, it can feel like a burning sensation or even take on the feeling of grinding.
 The site at which tendonitis appears is normally tender to touch.

-Treatment
+Treatment of Tendonitis

 At the initial onset of tendonitis, the recommended treatment is usually the application of ice packs and allowing the affected area to rest.
 As time goes on, it may be necessary to apply heat as an alternative treatment.
 In addition to that, anti-inflammatory medications help to reduce inflammation.
 Splinting and bracing the area that is affected also provide some relief.
 People are often cautioned to alter the way they work, particularly if the tendonitis was caused by work situations.